decentraland/schemas/report/schemas.api.md

     };
 };

+// Warning: (ae-missing-release-tag) "governanceTenderPassedEventSchema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export namespace GovernanceTenderPassedEvent {
-    const // (undocumented)
-    schema: JSONSchema<GovernanceTenderPassedEvent>;
+export const governanceTenderPassedEventSchema: JSONSchema<GovernanceTenderPassedEvent>;
-    const // (undocumented)
-    validate: ValidateFunction<GovernanceTenderPassedEvent>;
-}

 // Warning: (ae-missing-release-tag) "GovernanceVotedOnBehalfEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "GovernanceVotedOnBehalfEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type GovernanceVotedOnBehalfEvent = BaseEvent & {
-    type: Events.Type.GOVERNANCE;
+    type: EventType.GOVERNANCE;
-    subType: Events.SubType.Governance.VOTED_ON_BEHALF;
+    subType: EventSubTypeGovernance.VOTED_ON_BEHALF;
     metadata: {
         proposalId: string;
         proposalTitle: string;